Written by: Taher Kameli, Esq.

 Judge Talwani’s ruling is believed to be the first such preliminary injunction granted with respect to the Courthouse Civil Arrest Directive in the United States.
 It may serve as a possible precedent for other litigation against the Courthouse Civil Arrest Directive in Federal courts around the country.

 The decision by Judge Talwani demonstrates how litigation against anti-immigration policies of the Trump administration can protect immigrant rights.
-To prevail in such litigation, immigrants need to be represented by skilled immigration lawyers, such as the Law Offices of Kameli and Associates, which for years has successfully safeguarded the rights of immigrants in court cases.
-If you are being challenged in your immigrant rights by the Trump administration, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for help.
+To prevail in such litigation, immigrants need to be represented by skilled immigration lawyers, such as Kameli Law, which for years has successfully safeguarded the rights of immigrants in court cases.
+If you are being challenged in your immigrant rights by the Trump administration, please contact Kameli Law, at email@example.com or 312-233-1000, for help.